-I see it clearly now.
-The chakra is open.
 I needed to be here to wait for her.
 I needed to stand here, on the coast, to see.
 I walked here in the middle of the night because I needed to be sure that I was awake.

 This is awakening.

 This is no dream.